 Concrete Log Siding vs. TruLog Steel Log Siding

-Though concrete log siding produces a polished but realistic log home look, this expensive siding option has the potential to sustain damage if not properly and routinely cared for.
-As someone building a home or renovating the exterior of an existing home, you have to keep your priorities and quality of life in mind. steel log siding is a great alternative to concrete because our steel siding has the style of a log home without the care required of wood and concrete.
-To get a free quote, please call us at (970) 227-3245.
+Though concrete log siding produces a realistic log home look, this expensive siding option can still be damaged if not properly and routinely cared for.
+Steel log siding is a great alternative to concrete because our steel siding has the style of a log home without the care required of wood and concrete.
+When you’re ready to order maintenance-free steel siding, contact TruLog™ for a free quote.

 |Comparison Category||Concrete Log Siding||TruLog Siding|

 |Cost of Product||Very Poor||Good|